DmitriyyyyS/Hackintosh-HP-Laptop-15-da0233ur/README.md

 WIFI:                     Realtek RTL8723DE Does not work!!
 (OFF);

-On this laptop, everything works except wifi and bluetooth!
-The latest release of clover 4910 is installed, discrete graphics are disabled because they do not work in a hack notebook.
+The latest release of clover 4910 is installed, discrete graphics are disabled because they do not work in a laptop under hackintosh.